 A stroke happens when the blood supply to part of the brain is cut off by either a bleed or clot and brain cells are damaged or die.
 The result can affect cognition, communication, vision, balance, movement, and cause physical pain and incontinence.

-Rehabilitation for stroke and other forms of brain injury can assist someone to relearn basic skills such as walking, eating, dressing and walking, increase their strength, flexibility and endurance and regain as much independence as possible.
+Rehabilitation for stroke and other forms of brain injury can assist someone to relearn basic skills such as walking, eating, dressing, increase their strength, flexibility, endurance and regain as much independence as possible.
 The process of rehabilitation will be specific to the individual and will depend on their symptoms and severity.

 We provide a comprehensive, specialised, interdisciplinary rehabilitation service that equips patients with the skills, knowledge and information for them to return to their role in society with the highest feasible level of functioning.

 Patients are admitted under the care of a specialist consultant in neurological rehabilitation.
 An Interdisciplinary Team (IDT) with specialist expertise in rehabilitation co-ordinate the care of the patient, and every patient has a named key worker.
 The key worker is the principal liaison for the patient, family and IDT.

 Interdisciplinary meetings evaluate a patient’s progress and adapt goal-setting accordingly.
 We provide an on-going assessment of a patient’s progress in their abilities and level of independence in daily activities (i.e. dressing, walking etc).

 Individuals must be medically stable and able to participate in, and benefit from an intensive rehabilitation programme as their condition allows.